watir/watirbook/watir-in-five-minutes.md

     $ irb
     >>

-I should look similar on Windows or Linux.
+It should look similar on Windows or Linux.

 Now you can enter any Ruby command and you will immediately get a result.
 We will start with telling Ruby that we want to use RubyGems and watir-webdriver gem: